The Microsphere of Influence

 Fluorescent microspheres are recommended for applications that require the use of particles that emit distinctive colors when illuminated by UV light and offer additional sensitivity for observation through the use of microscopes, lasers, and other analytical methods.
 Examples include microcirculation and biological research, imaging, and flow cytometry.
 Fluorescent microspheres can be excited and detected by a wide range of methods and are useful as experimental particles for acoustical and optical analytical systems.

 Other types of microspheres that are relevant to medical devices are optically opaque and radiopaque, as well as charged and magnetic microspheres.
-Opaque microspheres are desirable for maximum contrast in optical and electron beams.
+Opaque microspheres in medical devices are desirable for maximum contrast in optical and electron beams.
 Charged and magnetic particles are capable of being manipulated with electromagnetic fields.

-Monodisperse microspheres are used for calibrating microscopes, light-scattering equipment, and other particle measuring devices.
+Monodisperse microspheres in medical devices are used for calibrating microscopes, light-scattering equipment, and other particle measuring instruments.
 They are ideal for spacer applications in which uniform bond thickness is a necessity.
 Particle-size standard spheres can be used to develop and test new analytical instruments for particle size materials characterization.

 Microspheres are particles that are often supplied as dry powder or in a solution.
 Superior sphericity and roundness offer omni-directional spreadability and easy cleanup.
 Microspheres can be directly observed on the surface or in the media being tested.
 In addition, due to their controlled particle size, they can be filtered out, collected, and recycled at the end of the testing process.